By Sam Makhoul

-1. Exercise causes inflammation.
+- Exercise causes inflammation.
 Increased oxygen utilisation causes increased oxidative stress from free radicals.
 This damages the heart and other organs.
 Arnold Schwarzenegger had to have heart surgery at the age of 49!

-2. Exercise can cause addiction to carbohydrates and cause pre-diabetes.
+- Exercise can cause addiction to carbohydrates and cause pre-diabetes.
 It destroys your discipline to eat the right food because of the body’s natural craving for carbs after a workout.

-3. Exercise causes adrenal fatigue.
+- Exercise causes adrenal fatigue.

-4. Exercise causes premature aging.
+- Exercise causes premature aging.

-5. Exercise damages the joints.
+- Exercise damages the joints.

-6. Exercise lowers your immune system, and gyms are breeding grounds for bacteria and viruses.
+- Exercise lowers your immune system, and gyms are breeding grounds for bacteria and viruses.
 Research shows that people who work out in a gym get sick more often.

-7. Exercise can cause you to neglect relationships, much in the same way that working too much in your job does.
+- Exercise can cause you to neglect relationships, much in the same way that working too much in your job does.

 The Japanese believe that the heart has a finite number of beats, the back has a finite number of bends, and the cartilage has a finite number of shock absorptions, and once you’ve reached your individual quota, your body begins to fail.

 Is Exercise Good For Your Body Shape?